timmcginley/41936/Assignments/D.md

   * How have you organised your stairs - do they work -  does it conform to building regulations?
   * Overview of the vertical hydronics and ventilation system diagrams. – these are a sub system of the core…
 * Please PM remember to talk about space planning here and also how you coordinated holes in the core to make sure there were not too many.
-* Provide a brief summary of subject flexibility for this element of the report (based on results from week 3 lecture) and the strengths and weaknesses of the integration performance of the team for this element.

 ### 12: MEP